Japan PM to resign, successor race hard to call

 A rift over the role of Ozawa, a political mastermind with an image as an old-style wheeler-dealer, has plagued the DPJ since the novice party swept to power in 2009 pledging change.
 Some admire and are beholden to his skills, while others worry his negative image damages the party with the public.

-Whether and when to raise taxes to curb a public debt already twice the size of Japan's $5 trillion economy is a focus of debate in the leadership race.
+Whether and when to raise taxes to curb a public debt already twice the size of Japan's $5 trillion (3.06 trillion pounds) economy is a focus of debate in the leadership race.

 But any decision by Ozawa -- who some in the party credit with engineering its 2009 election landslide -- on who to back is seen likely to be decided more by his hopes of boosting his clout than by policy positions.